KnoxxsGold/my2Nelson/README.md

 | Horseback Archery | Fun and Practical training | 0 |
 |Chess | Everyone loves chess | 1 |
 | Pickle Ball | Simple and fun | 0 |

+***

+### Quotes from scientists

+>"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge." *Stephen Hawking*

+>"I never thought I'd live to see a resonance cascade, let alone create one" *Dr. Luther*